norkskargrot/D_Nocker.github.io/content/blog/2023-5-18-500-byte-flightsim/index.md

 ## Starting Soaring

-The clear next step is giving the player an interesting way to traverse this environment, it is meant to be a game after all.
+The clear next step is giving the player an interesting way to traverse this environment; it's meant to be a game after all.
 I liked the idea of gliding mechanics, as flying seemed like the best way to provide vertical mobility, showing off the best parts of the environment rendering.
 I also personally thought it would be more interesting than powered plane flight.

 My original vision for the game was to be first-person, as while I thought it would be better as a third-person game, I was skeptical I would have code space left to draw a character.
-This turned out to be wrong as i continued to squeeze down the character count, which i am very pleased about.
+This turned out to be wrong as I continued to squeeze down the character count, which I am very pleased about.
 A side effect of this is that the controls actually work as though it's a first person game, with the view rotating about the camera, effectively also moving the player also, rather than it rotating about the player.
 This saves on characters and isn't noticeable in the final product unless you look for it.

 The expanded movement logic is as follows: